Aqua World: Forest and River Zone / Encounter Deck

-It reproduces the nature of Naka River, and contains creatures such as the three-spined stickleback and salmon, which actually spawn in autumn.
+The river zone aims to reproduce the nature found in the Naka River, containing creatures such as the three-spined stickleback and salmon, which actually spawn in autumn.

 Ocean Zone

 The Ocean Theater has dolphin and whale shows, as well as an underwater viewing area.

 You can observe Dolphin / Sea Lion Ocean Live, which has a seating capacity of 800 people, and sea lions and penguins outside.